Yurof/WheeledRobotSimulations/README.md

 # Prandroide

-Learning and generalization on a navigation task of a wheeled robot
+Learning and generalization on a navigation task of a wheeled robot.

+The objective of this project is to develop several simulation environments  for wheeled robots based on existing simulation libraries.
+The aim is to highlight the problems of transferring learned policies between different simulators.
+The first simulation environment will be based on the fast simulation library libfastsim.
+The second environment will be more realistic and will be based on the pybullet library.

+## demonstration
 <div style="text-align:center"><img src="assets/readme/pybullet2.gif" width="400" height="400"/></div>

 ## installation